‘Game of Thrones’ Odds: Reading the Hints and Spoilers to Handicap Westeros Prop Bets

 - Don’t overlook The Night King at +1000.
 This is not a show that will hesitate to have the bad guy holding all the cards at the end.

-“Game of Thrones” has not finished production of its eighth and final season, but that isn’t keeping our friends over at Bovada from posting odds on “Who will rule Westeros?”
+“Game of Thrones” has not finished production of its eighth and final season, but that isn’t keeping one sportsbook from posting odds on “Who will rule Westeros?”
 Jon Snow and Daenerys Targaryen lead this all-inclusive list that includes Jaqen H’ghar, The Hound and even Gilly.

 The biggest mover on the board the past three years is Bran Stark.
 Before the youngest living Stark found the Three-Eyed Raven, I theorized Bran would be able to control dragons and 50-1 was a steal:

-Bovada could be in quite the quandary of paying two winners if Bran Stark and The Night King are the same person.
+It would be quite the quandary of paying two winners if Bran Stark and The Night King are the same person.
 Rumors are running rampant, as the “Double D’s” (short for creators D. B. Weiss and David Benioff) are legendary for misleading the public.
 Up to four different endings are being shot to secure secrecy of the ending, making this potentially one of the greatest finales in cinematic history.

 Let’s take a look at a few numbers that may pose value as the final ruler of Westeros: